Medication to stop drinking or cut back

 From SAMHSA: “When used as a treatment for alcohol dependency, naltrexone blocks the euphoric effects and feelings of intoxication.
 This allows people with alcohol addiction to stop or reduce their drinking behaviors enough to remain motivated to stay in treatment and avoid relapses.
 Naltrexone is not addictive.”
 Evidence for the Efficacy of Naltrexone in the Treatment of Alcohol Dependence (Alcoholism): “Naltrexone is not addictive and does not react aversively with alcohol.”

-If you're experiencing increased levels of anxiety in the early days of sobriety or moderation, that is completely normal.
+If you're experiencing increased levels of anxiety in sobriety or moderation, that’s normal!
 Unhealthy drinking and alcohol misuse often co-occur with anxiety and can serve as a coping mechanism for anxious thoughts.
 So when you stop or reduce your alcohol consumption, it's common to feel more intense anxious feelings.
-Learning to manage negative emotions is one of the fundamental components of recovery, and you don't have to do it alone.
-If you’re navigating the alcohol recovery timeline, we encourage you to check out our therapist-moderated support groups and therapy options to help process those emotions.
-It’s also important to connect with a healthcare provider to discuss your risk for alcohol withdrawal symptoms due to possible alcohol dependency, and align on how to safely cut back.

 Monument's online alcohol treatment program includes multiple sources of support.
 Our medical experts recommend a combination of community, alcohol therapy, and medication to stop drinking or cut back.